Subjects Offered at APL

 - It’s all about the student

 Student-centred learning encourages learners to take responsibility for their own education, by giving them experiences to learn from and by urging them to actively participate in a lesson rather than passively observe.
-The CIE curriculum teaches students that they are the most important stakeholders in their education, and empowers them to pursue their own academic journeys.
+The Cambridge International curriculum teaches students that they are the most important stakeholders in their education, and empowers them to pursue their own academic journeys.

 - It’s about more than just listening